 As for the goat, mutton, and lamb meat, they are not a popular choice for Thai locals, except for the country’s southern region.
 Another thing to remember is that Thai cuisine utilizes a lot of fish sauce in its cooking.

 Vietnamese foods encompass a wide range of inexpensive ingredients that reflect different cultures and living conditions.
-The south usually relies on the Mekong river to get its necessary ingredients.
-Northern Vietnam usually features fresh vegetables and tropical fruits for their meal.
+The south often relies on the Mekong river to get its necessary ingredients.
+Northern Vietnam usually features fresh vegetables and well-loved Vietnamese fruits for their meal.

 The Central of Vietnam usually has fewer ingredients; instead, the area often illustrates a saltiness in every meal.
 Furthermore, the South Vietnamese prefer rice as the main focus while the North uses noodles (2).